 Scholarly Commons Citation

 Örsy, Ladislas M., "Stability and Development in Canon Law and the Case of "Definitive" Teaching" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 569.
+569.